vvv-school/assignment_optimization-2Dgrasp/README.md

 | R2.3 | 0 … 8 |

 The maximum score you can achieve is therefore **36** 🏆

+---
 </details>

+## Incremental Approach
+We recommend that you tackle the assignment incrementally:
+1. First, [**peruse the solution we provided**](https://github.com/vvv-school/assignment_optimization-2Dgrasp/wiki/Solution-for-Linear-Motion-Only) for the case of an object with a perfect circular perimeter where torques can be negleted and the focus is only on normal forces.
+1. Then, extend the solution in order to incorporate Newton's first law also for **rotational motion**.
+1. Finally, consider friction cones and thus deal with **tangential components** of the forces, while avoiding slippage.

 # [How to complete the assignment](https://github.com/vvv-school/vvv-school.github.io/blob/master/instructions/how-to-complete-assignments.md)